ramblingsofadev/docs/introduction.md

 * The Opulence router would need to be rewritten to keep up with the speed of the latest routing libraries

 After more than a year of development, a whole new framework was emerging - Aphiria.
 I honestly believe it is the most intuitive, expressive PHP framework to date.
 It enables developers to build powerful APIs without getting in the way.
 I invite you to browse [some of the documentation](controllers.md) and see for yourself.

+<h2 id="getting-started">Getting Started</h2>

+To get up and running, follow our [installation guide](installation.md) to create a skeleton app that uses Aphiria.
+Then, [learn how to define some routes](routing.md),  [create some controllers](controllers.md), and [configure your dependencies](bootstrappers.md).
+From there, you can browse the docs in any order you choose, although the order they're listed in might be the best way to read them.